Prevention in an ageing world

 There is already a consensus that preventing disease and limiting long-term impairment and the compounding impact of multiple diseases are both good for our health and will play an important role in supporting the economic sustainability of health systems.
 But translating that consensus into sustained action can be challenging.

-To explore the role of prevention in an ageing world, ILC is launching an international programme of work to:
+To explore the role of prevention in an ageing world, ILC has launched an international programme of work to:

 - Influence and shape the discourse around prevention to promote preventative measures across the life course.